A Guide to 13 Most Popular Japanese Language Exams

 The J-Test has three broad levels: Basic (E-F), Intermediate (A-D), and Advanced (A-D).
 Each level checks writing (vocabulary and grammar), reading, and listening comprehension.
 Overall, it focuses on practical communication.

 Your score decides your level out of a maximum of 1,000 marks.
-It ranges for beginners (250-499), intermediate (500-799), and advanced (800 to 1,000).
+It ranges from beginner (250-499), intermediate (500-799), to advanced (800-1,000).
 Candidates will fail if they score less than 250.

 The questions are primarily multiple-choice and include a listening area.
 You will get a detailed score report showing strengths and weaknesses.